 Bring a good baby carrier.

 A sporting event is not typically stroller-friendly so it’s important to have a good carrier if your little one isn’t sitting in their own seat yet.
-It’s great to be hands free!
+It’s great to be hands-free!
 We used an Infantino carrier at both baseball games as well as the football game and I couldn’t recommend it more.
 It’s super comfortable and easy to put her in and take her out.
-There’s also a lot of back support with it so I’m not left with a sore and achy back afterwards either.
+There’s also a lot of back support with it so I’m not left with a sore and achy back afterward either.
 So test out a few carriers and find a good one that works for you!

 Don’t forget sun protection.

-Not all seats in a ballpark are covered (depending on the ballpark) so be sure to bring sun protection for the whole family: a sun hat, sunglasses and sunscreen are always with me for when I take Allie outdoors.
+Not all seats in a ballpark are covered (depending on the ballpark) so be sure to bring sun protection for the whole family: a sun hat, sunglasses, and sunscreen are always with me for when I take Allie outdoors.
 And although Allie was under 6 months old for both these games, I still absolutely put sunscreen on that child both times.
-To me, the risk for sun burns and skin cancer is much higher than the risk of an allergic reaction.
+To me, the risk for sunburns and skin cancer is much higher than the risk of an allergic reaction.

 The sunscreen I use for Allie is by The Honest Company.
 It’s the Honest Mineral Sunscreen.
 I don’t remember what brand mine is but all that matters is that you’re protected!
 Allie also loves her sun hat and sunglasses (thank God) so I keep those on her as much as I can.
 Thankfully we were in a shady area in Anaheim so I stuck with just a thin layer of sunscreen on her.
 At the Padres game, I did a thicker layer and made sure to reapply it every couple hours or so.

-One big thing I want to point out here with sun protection: you can still burnt on a cloudy day.
-The sun does not have to be out for you to get a sun burn.
+One big thing I want to point out here with sun protection: you can still burn on a cloudy day.
+The sun does not have to be out for you to get a sunburn.
 At the Padres game, I put sunscreen all over Allie’s body regardless of it being cloudy.
 The only place I didn’t apply it was her face.
 She was wearing a sun hat and I didn’t want her rubbing the sunscreen into her eyes.
 So I skipped the face.
 Big mistake.
 The poor girl woke up the next day with rosy cheeks and I felt so horrible!
 So please don’t skip out on sun protection just because it’s cloudy!
 Stay protected!